You can implement these highly effective ideas for creating your healthiest body yet – even in your fifties and beyond.

 It’s not the only factor, but it is the biggest.

-To become fit over fifty, I’ve relied on fundamental principles based on recent advances in scientific research:
+To become fit in my fifties, I’ve relied on fundamental principles based on recent advances in scientific research:

-- genetics is not always inevitable; rather, they reveal potentiality; beneficial genes can be turned on – or off – simply by following specific lifestyle protocols.
+- genetics is not always inevitable; genes – beneficial genes or harmful genes – can be turned on or off simply by following specific lifestyle protocols.